-- signatory under rule 11.

-- (iv) [deleted]

-- (v) [deleted]

-- (vi) [deleted]

-Interest policy (rule 24(8))

-(via) It is important that your clients should be aware of the terms of your interest policy.
+- (ii) Interest policy (rule 22.3) - (a) It is important that your clients should be aware of the terms of your interest policy.
 This should normally be covered at the outset of a retainer, although it may be unnecessary where you have acted for the client previously.
-It is open to you and your client to agree that interest will be dealt with in a different way (see rule 27).
+It is open to you and your client to agree that interest will be dealt with in a different way (see rule 25). - (iii) Unpresented cheques - (a) A client may fail to present a cheque to his or her bank for payment.

-Unpresented cheques

-(vii) A client may fail to present a cheque to his or her bank for payment.
 Whether or not it is reasonable to recalculate the amount due will depend on all the circumstances of the case.
-A reasonable charge may be made for any extra work carried out if you are legally entitled to make such a charge.

-Liquidators, trustees in bankruptcy, Court of Protection deputies and trustees of occupational pension schemes

-(viii) Under rule 9, Part C of the rules does not normally apply to liquidators, etc. You must comply with the appropriate statutory rules and regulations, and rules 9(3) and (4) as appropriate.
+A reasonable charge may be made for any extra work carried out if you are legally entitled to make such a charge. - (iv) Liquidators, trustees in bankruptcy, Court of Protection deputies and trustees of occupational pension schemes - (a) Under rule 8, Part 3 of the rules does not normally apply to liquidators, etc. You must comply with the appropriate statutory rules and regulations, and rule 8.3 and 8.4 as appropriate. - (v) Joint accounts - (a) Under rule 9, Part 3 of the rules does not apply to joint accounts.

-Joint accounts

-- (ix) Under rule 10, Part C of the rules does not apply to joint accounts.
 If you hold money jointly with a client, interest earned on the account will be for the benefit of the client unless otherwise agreed.
-If money is held jointly with another practice, the allocation of interest earned will depend on the agreement reached. - (x) [deleted]

-Failure to pay interest

-(xa) A client, including one of joint clients, or a person funding all or part of your fees, may complain to the Office for Legal ComplaintsLegal Ombudsman if he or she believes that interest was due and has not been paid, or that the amount paid was insufficient.
-It is advisable for the client (or other person) to try to resolve the matter with you before approaching the Office for Legal ComplaintsLegal Ombudsman.

-Role of the reporting accountant
+If money is held jointly with another practice, the allocation of interest earned will depend on the agreement reached. - (vi) Failure to pay interest - (a) A client, including one of joint clients, or a person funding all or part of your fees, may complain to the Legal Ombudsman if he or she believes that interest was due and has not been paid, or that the amount paid was insufficient.
+It is advisable for the client (or other person) to try to resolve the matter with you before approaching the Legal Ombudsman. - (vii) Role of the reporting accountant - (a) Paragraph 2.8 of the Guidelines for accounting procedures and systems at Appendix 3 states the need for policies and systems in relation to the payment of interest.

-(xb) Paragraph 2.9 of the Guidelines for accounting procedures and systems at Appendix 3 states the need for policies and systems in relation to the payment of interest. (xc) The reporting accountant does not check for compliance with the interest provisions but has a duty under rule 43 to report any substantial departures from the Guidelines discovered whilst carrying out work in preparation of the accountant's report.
-The accountant is not, however, required to determine the adequacy of a firm's interest policy (see rule 44(d)).
+(b) The reporting accountant does not check for compliance with the interest provisions but should has a duty under rule 40 to report any substantial departures from the Guidelines discovered whilst carrying out work in preparation of the accountant's report, where one is required.
+The accountant is not, however, required to determine the adequacy of a firm's interest policy. (see rule 41.1(d)).

-Rule 25 - Amount of interest
+Rule 23: Amount of interest

-The interest paid must be a fair and reasonable sum calculated over the whole period for which the money is held.
+23.1 The interest paid must be a fair and reasonable sum calculated over the whole period for which the money is held.